devdashboard/devdashboard.github.io/README.md

-Corona Dashboard to show the statistics related Indian region
+Corona Dashboard to show the statistics related to India region